blazerodrigues/RolesAndSecurity_JavaSpringMVC/README.md

 # RolesAndSecurity_SpringMVC

-This project is for demonstrating user role based security in a Spring MVC application.
+This project is for demonstrating user-role based security in a Spring MVC application.

 There are 3 user roles here, with different access provided to each role.
 Below is the database screenshot.